FHaggs/lisp-compiler/README.md

 # JIT Runtime for Lisp

 This is a project to learn about compilers and machine code by building a high-performance JIT (Just-In-Time) runtime for a Lisp-like language.
+This is just for fun.

 Plans:
 - [x] Compile integers